andrewnyr/www.as211562.net/content/pages/locations.md

-              *   kansas city is my main peering pop with peers able to connect with me over KCIX, STLIX, HOUIX, with more being added in the future.
+              *   kansas city is my main peering pop with peers able to connect with me over KCIX, STLIX, and HOUIX.

               ### Toronto, Canada